Couture Out, Season Over?

 Last season, Pavelski, Nyquist, and Donskoi combined for 58 goals and 54 assists.
 Those 3 players would be the 2nd line on most NHL teams.
 Rather than keeping those 3 players or replacing them with similar forwards, Wilson put his money on the blueline.
 Did Wilson think the NHL’s most expensive defense would make up those lost 112 points from last season?

 Some will point to Martin Jones and Aaron Dell for the Sharks woes this season.
-While neither have posted respectable numbers for longer than a couple games this season, their numbers are very close to what they did last year.
+While neither have posted respectable numbers for longer than a couple games this season, their numbers are very close to what they posted last year.
+And last year, the Sharks made it to the Western Conference Finals with the same tandem.

 Currently, Nyquist and Donskoi are having solid seasons while Pavelski is off his normal pace.
 Then again, Pavs doesn’t have those Burns’ slappers to tip in Dallas.
 The point is San Jose had the 2nd highest scoring team in the league last season.
 Today, they’re 27th while leading the NHL in scoring chances against.
 And Doug Wilson has nothing of real value to offer to replenish his chip stack.
 In the past, most of Doug’s bets have paid off, but this long-shot wager isn’t looking good in the short term.